Top of the page

 This care sheet gives you a general idea about how long it will take for your teen to recover.
 But each teen recovers at a different pace.
 Follow the steps below to help your teen get better as quickly as possible.

 Follow-up care is a key part of your teen's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your teen is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your teen is having problems.
 It's also a good idea to know your teen's test results and keep a list of the medicines your teen takes.

 Call 911 anytime you think your teen may need emergency care.
 For example, call if:

-Watch closely for changes in your teen's health, and be sure to contact your doctor or nurse call line if you have any problems.
+Watch closely for changes in your teen's health, and be sure to contact your doctor or nurse advice line if you have any problems.

 Go to https://www.healthwise.net/patientEd